Gaganholkar01/bank-customer-churn-analysis-powerbi/README.md

 ### 5.4 Geographic Concentration of Risk

-The attrition risk is heavily concentrated in a single region: **Germany** exhibits a notably elevated churn rate compared to other regions, requiring a specific, localized retention strategy.
+The attrition risk is heavily concentrated in a single region: **Germany** exhibits a notably elevated churn rate compared to other regions, requiring a specific, localised retention strategy.

 > **Visual Evidence: Geographic Churn Disparities**
 > ![Regional Churn Disparities](images/churn-by-geography-risk.png)